-Kuala Lumpur is home to world’s tallest bronze sculpture (so they say), which commemorates those who died for Malaysia’s freedom in various wars, and most notably against the Japanese occupation during World War II.
-There is a service every year on the 31st of July, where the King, the Prime Minister and high ranking officials from the military and police pay their respects to those whose fought for Malaysia’s independence.
+Kuala Lumpur is home to the world’s tallest bronze sculpture (so they say), which commemorates those who died for Malaysia’s freedom in various wars, most notably against the Japanese occupation during World War II.
+There is a service every year on the 31st of July, where the King, the Prime Minister, and high-ranking officials from the military and police pay their respects to those who fought for Malaysia’s independence.

-It’s a beautiful freestanding sculpture set amongst water features and within beautiful gardens such including the Lake Gardens and Bird Park and is worth the relaxing stroll for the amazing backdrop of the city.
+It’s a beautiful freestanding sculpture set amongst water features and within beautiful gardens, including the Lake Gardens and Bird Park.
+Well worth the relaxing stroll for the amazing backdrop of the city.